Polkadoty/the-isb-api/README.md

 # The ISB API

-The ISB API is a RESTful API for managing ship, squadron, and upgrade card data for an Armada-like game.
-Built with Node.js, Express, and MongoDB, this API provides a robust backend for game data management.
+The ISB API is a RESTful API for managing ship, squadron, and upgrade card data for Star Wars Armada.
+Built with Node.js, Express, and MongoDB, this API is the basis for which other applications will be built.

 ## Table of Contents